 Key Teaching Skills & Teaching Agile

 Teaching the basics of Agile is an activity the Agile Coach performs again and again and is conducted both in and out of the classroom.
-There are different learning styles, and you will practise including these in your teaching methods.
+There are different techniques and approaches to learning, and you will practise including these in your teaching methods.